bunmagic/bunmagic/README.md

 [Bun.Shell](https://bun.sh/docs/runtime/shell) is already imported as `$` globally.

 ### `argv` - Arguments
-`argv` holds the arguments passed to your script already parsed by [`notMinimist](./src/globals/not-minimist.ts).
+`argv` holds the arguments passed to your script.
+They're parsed by [`notMinimist`](./src/globals/not-minimist.ts) utility function that's inspired by [Minimist](https://www.npmjs.com/package/minimist).
 It takes care of most of common use cases for you.

 ```ts
 // minimist-example.ts not-minimist something nice --with --flags -n 10 --and=more --equal-sign is-optional